BDRD-Genomics/VirusSeeker2.0/README.md

 - Generic paths are currently in the file, most of which point to a "databases" directory and subdirectories, but you are free to organize this as you see fit
 - If using the queue.sh script, edit line 3 to accurately point to the correct VS base directory

+## Important Note
+- This is a computationally expensive pipeline and we highly recommend running on an HPC.
+We do not recommend running it locally, however, if you would like to run locally we suggest using smaller databases than core_nt and nr.
+These databases can use over 500GB of RAM when running mmseqs and diamond steps and will often result in OOM errors.
+If using smaller databases you may get less robust results but should still have relevant outputs.

 ## Running VirusSeeker 2.0
 #### Create output dir:
 `mkdir [output path]/[run name]`